(Updated: July 23, 2024)

 SSS Pension FAQs

-How many months of contributions do you need to avail the SSS pension?
+How many months of contributions do you need to avail of the SSS pension?

 You need at least 120 paid monthly contributions before your scheduled retirement to receive a monthly pension.
 If the contributions are not met, the member will receive the lump-sum amount.